-The Ontario Ministry of Labour collected exposure measurements to determine compliance with occupational exposure limits between 1981 and 1996.
+The Ontario Ministry of Labour collected exposure measurements in Ontario workplaces to determine compliance with occupational exposure limits between 1981 and 1996.
 These data were preserved in the MESU database.
 There are approximately 300,000 measurements in the MESU database, many of which are for known or suspected carcinogens.

 Analyzing past exposure data can give us important information on which occupations and industries were overexposed in the past and may continue to be overexposed in the future, where there are gaps in our knowledge, and where intervention efforts should be targeted.
 Moreover, exposures that occurred 15 to 40 years ago are highly relevant in terms of current cancer risks.